 These logos are now on tote bags! $22 per bag plus Shipping + Handling (standard delivery, within US).
 If you'd like to purchase one, click here!

 In addition, please fill out your information in the Contact form to describe your order.
 We will be in contact with you to ensure shipping and handling.

 Charmaine Wheatley is a performance artist who records by watercolor drawing, typically housing works in pocket-sized tin boxes.
 Since graduating from the Nova Scotia College of Art and Design, Wheatley has received grants from the Canada Council for the Arts; Arts Nova Scotia; and Arts Newfoundland Labrador.
 In 2012 Charmaine became an artist in residence for life at the Isabella Stewart Gardner Museum in Boston, where she has had 2 long term exhibitions.
 Recent related portrait work includes two SU-CASA artist residencies with senior centers in 2016 through the Brooklyn Arts Council.
-January 4th, 2017 through April 30th, 2018 Wheatley is the artist in residence at the University of Rochester in New York.
+Wheatley is the artist in residence at the University of Rochester in New York since January 2017.
 Half the time working intimately with the mental health community creating portraits from life and the other half sitting with members of the HIV community in both Rochester and Buffalo.